duhansysl/Bluetooth-Library-Patcher/readme.md

 ### Originally coded and written By @duhansysl

-Big thanks to @3arthur6 who did the TWRP patches for it.
-I got the right HEX values from his project.
+Thanks to @3arthur6 for legacy OneUI HEX values.
+I got them from his project.
 His TWRP patcher is here : https://github.com/3arthur6/BluetoothLibraryPatcher